tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ![ganche_create_workspace.png](Images/ganache_import_mnemonic.png)

-* As previously mentioned Ganache allows you to pre-mine a selected number of coins into a selected number of generated addresses.
+* As previously mentioned, Ganache allows you to pre-mine a selected number of coins into a selected number of generated addresses.
 This is useful for testing smart contracts.

 * `ACCOUNT DEFAULT BALANCE` is the number of coins in `Ether` that will be in each address.